THE LITTLE MERMAID

 I knew with great certainty that Walt Disney, wherever he might be, was

-The arrival of this film on Blu-ray is cause for celebration...not to mention the new 3D makeover, which is spectacular.
-The colors are bright and vivid, the details and contrast are crisp and perfect, and the 3D is tasteful and engrossing.
+The arrival of this film on 4K is cause for celebration.
+The colors are bright and vivid, the details and contrast are crisp and perfect, and the HDR really brings it all to life.
 A wonderful experience!

 This DTS HD 7.1 mix is incredible...dynamic and engrossing, I dare say it sounds better now than it did during its initial theatrical run.
 The musical arrangements sound pristine and warm, and the bigger scenes deliver a full front-to-back punch that make an already good experience even better.